-13CSC52L1 COMPUTER SCIENCE PRACTICAL VI: UNIX/LINUX PRACTICAL
+CSC1552L1 COMPUTER SCIENCE PRACTICAL VI: UNIX/LINUX PRACTICAL

-- 1. Write a shell program to count the number of characters in a given string. - 2.
-Write a shell program to count the number of vowels. - 3.
-Write a shell program to find whether the given year is leap year or not. - 4.
-Write a shell program to check whether given string is palindrome or not. - 5.
-Write a shell program to display all the files in a current directory. - 6.
+- 1. Write shell script to count the number of characters in a given string. - 2.
+Write a shell script to count the number of vowels. - 3.
+Write a shell script to find whether the given year is leap year or not. - 4.
+Write a shell script to check whether given string is palindrome or not. - 5.
+Write a shell script to display all the files in a current directory. - 6.
 Write a shell program to find the factorial of a given number. - 7.
-Write a shell program to print a string in a reverse order. - 8.
-Write a Shell Script to print the multiplication table. - 9.
-Write a menu based program to permit or remove read/write/execute permission of a file. - 10.
-Write a shell program to compare two strings given by the user.

-- 11. Write a menu driven shell script to implement the following UNIX commands: - a) rm -r b) uniq - c) tail d) cmp - 12.
-Write a shell script to create a file and compress it using - a) compress - b) pack - 13.
-Write a shell script to find a given pattern in a list of files of current directory using grep Command. - 14.
-Write a shell script to generate the prime numbers between a lower and upper limit. - 15.
-Write a shell script for sending and handling mail using write command. - 16.
+Write a shell script to print a string in a reverse order. - 8.
+Write a shell script to print the multiplication table. - 9.
+Write a menu based shell script to grant or revoke read/write/execute permission of a file using symbolic mode and absolute mode. - 10.
+Write a shell script to compare two strings given by the user. - 11.
+Write a menu driven shell script to implement the following UNIX commands: - a) rm -r b) uniq c) tail d) cmp - 12.
+Write a shell script to create a file and compress it using - a) gzip b) gunzip - 13.
+Write a shell script to find a given pattern in a list of files of the current directory using grep command. - 14.
+Write a shell script to generate the prime numbers between a lower limit and upper limit. - 15.
+Write a shell script to send a message to another terminal using write command. - 16.
 Write a shell script to create two directories and store five files in one directory using the related commands and to transfer all the files to another directory.

 Criteria Marks

-Writing any two programs from the given three questions.
-(The questions will be one from part - A and two from part B).
-5 x 2 = 10
+Writing any two programs from the given 7.5 x 2 = 15

+three questions

-Executing the written two programs. $7.5 \times 2 = 15$
+Executing the written two programs.
+7.5 x 2 = 15

 Viva Voce 5

-Total Marks 30
+Total 35

-13STS5201 STATISTICS V: SAMPLING THEORY
+STS155201 STATISTICS V: SAMPLING THEORY